 The performance criteria must be quantifiable, measurable and targets must be sufficiently challenging.
 Different performance measures shall be used for the short-term and long-term incentive plans.
 The scorecard providing a comprehensive measure of corporate performance must be sufficiently balanced and shall include material factors covering the challenges the company should meet, including those in the financial, economic, social, environmental, and technological spheres, to anticipate, prevent, and manage risks which would otherwise weigh on the business.
 In particular, we are in favour of including non-financial metrics in the executive remuneration schemes to align executive remuneration with climate change objectives.
-Such metrics shall be measurable, transparent and specific.
+Such metrics shall be measurable, transparent and specific and companies should avoid tick-the-box practices when integrating non-financial KPIs in their executive remuneration.
+As of 2024, Candriam will prioritize companies to have a deeper analysis of investee companies' executive remuneration schemes and check whether performance metrics chosen are in line with the companies' KPIs.
+The list of priority companies is expected to grow progressively.